bids-standard/bids-website/docs/blog/posts/2025-05-08-steering-group-minutes.md

     -   10 people are booked for hotels
     -   Cyril to give hotel a list of names, and the hotel will give you your room when you show up giving them your name

--   Q: Are meals, incidental expenses, and ground transportation reimbursements possible (per diem, etc.)?
+-   Q: Are meals, incidental expenses, and ground transportation reimbursements possible (per diem...)?
     -   Cyril checking with Ariel, that question had not come up to Cyril  before today

 -   Ground transportation off flight